Table of Contents

 Lean warehousing constitutes a warehouse management system that prioritises efficiency and waste reduction.
 It follows lean manufacturing principles by cutting waste, reducing inventory, and improving efficiency.
 It often includes technologies like automated storage and retrieval systems (AS/RS), warehouse control systems (WCS), and warehouse management systems (WMS)

-The core principles of lean warehousing are
+The core principles of lean Warehousing

 Redefining Efficiency: The Importance of Lean Warehousing